ORGANISATIONAL STRUCTURE

 General Assembly

 The General Assembly is the forum of all members of the Association and it is the Association’s highest decision-making body.
-The General Assembly sets the Association’s policy and approves the Association’s annual budget, as prepared by the Board with the support from the Secretariat.
+The General Assembly sets the Association’s policy and approves the Association’s annual budget, as prepared by the Board with the support from the Secretary General.
+The mandate of the General Assembly of the Waterborne TP is enshrined in the applicable Belgian law.

 Board of Directors